Now really, wouldn’t you rather tear apart your opponent with teach and claws than sword or staff or spell? I thought so.

 - Travel form

 - Rejuvenation is a nice heal over 12 seconds.
 This will be your main heal.
-The perk allows you to rejuv while in cat form.
-With the perk you can cast it from Bear form.

 - Predatory Swiftness gives you a chance for a free, instant Healing Touch (also Entangling Roots or Rebirth.)